Wettable, Ringable & Scrubbable – Plenty kitchen roll is 40% more absorbent and NEW Power-X ...

 Good table manners for tidier eating

-Table manners are important, but when children are very young, sometimes messy eating can do more good than harm.
-Allowing children to enjoy the sensory side of food helps them to associate it with fun, making them less likely to become fussy eaters.
+Table manners are important, but when children are very young, sometimes messy eating can actually be a good thing.
+Letting kids enjoy the sensory side of food helps them to associate it with fun, making them less likely to become fussy eaters.
 So let them play with their food for a while.
 As they get older, you can gradually introduce the standard table manners for children:

 - Washing your hands before and after eating: make sure kids know how to wash their hands properly before coming to the table.

-- Eating neatly and quietly: guide kids towards putting smaller amounts of food on their fork so they can eat with their mouths closed.
-Remind them not to talk and eat at the same time and to avoid burping (if possible).
+- Eating neatly and quietly: guide kids towards putting smaller amounts of food on their fork at a time.
+We get it, food can be very exciting, but this will help them eat with their mouth closed.
+Remind them not to talk and eat at the same time, and to avoid burping (if possible).

-- Keeping your hands, sleeves and laps clean: try to keep some sheets of kitchen paper at the table so they have something to wipe messy hands and mouths on.
-Remind kids to ask for the dishes they want to be passed, rather than making a grab for them (that’s how you get messy sleeves).
+- Keeping your hands, sleeves and laps clean: try to keep some sheets of kitchen paper at the table so they can wipe their hands and mouths when they get messy – and it will definitely get messy.
+Remind kids to ask for the dishes they want to be passed, rather than making a grab for them, accidentally scooping up mashed potato in their sleeve during the process.

 Good posture equals good table manners